zama-ai/concrete/concrete-commons/README.md

 In any of those cases, the corresponding type implements the `DispersionParameter` trait, which makes if possible to use any of those representations generically when noise must be defined.

+## License

+Concrete-commons is licensed under AGPLv3.
+If this does not fit your requirements, get in touch at hello@zama.ai for other licensing options